LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance with Python Boto3

 The script uses boto3 package instead of cli commands.
 Names of some of the methods and parameters can vary but they achived the same goal.
-The Group name, key name and instance name have an appendix **'-2'** to differentiate from the previous instance.
+The Group name, key name and instance name all have an appendix **'-2'** to differentiate from the previous practice.

 The code is as follows:
 ```
 import  boto3  as  bt
 import  os

+# constants
 GroupName  =  '24188516-sg-2'
 KeyName  =  '24188516-key-2'
 InstanceName=  '24188516-vm-2'